grackle-project/grackle/doc/source/Installation.rst

 .. [#f4] Aside: performing these 2 separate CMake builds compiles the source files the same number of times as the Classic build system.
          Behind the scenes, the classic build system always compile each source file twice (once with position independent code and once without).

+.. [#installproducts1] The primary exception is for MacOS software distributed through official Apple channels.
+                       For our purposes, we (like most open-source science software) get away with treating MacOS as a generic Unix-like system.
+                       Ironically, while Windows (which we definitely don't support) may prefer some alternative organization, it is much less of an exception than MacOS.